Boomni/alx-interview/0x02-minimum_operations/README.md

 Given n = 12, the script will output:

-Min # of operations to reach 12 char: 7
+Min number of operations to reach 12 char: 7

 ### Author
 > Jonathan Boomni